5 Ways to Prepare for a Job Interview

 The first step of writing a professional resume is researching the company and tailoring your resume to the job posting.
 The same is true of a job interview.
 You’ll want to do some work in advance to have answers to some of the most common job interview questions:

 - Why do you want this job?

 - Why did you leave your last job?

 - Where do you see yourself in five years?

 - What goals do you have for your career?

 - What are your greatest strengths and weaknesses?

 - What do you like most about your current job?
 What do you like the least?

-You’ll want to put some real thought into these questions and be prepared to answer them in a way that feels authentic and provides some valuable information.
-You’ll also want to be prepared to answer them in a way that reflects your own skills, strengths and ambitions rather than pointing a finger at anyone else, even if the reason you left your last job was that the working conditions were miserable.
-You don’t want to come across as a complainer; you want to be someone who is excited for a new opportunity and a chance to stretch your creative and professional wings.
+Prepare for a job interview but putting on some real thought into these questions and be ready to answer them in a way that feels authentic; this should provide some valuable information.
+You’ll also want to be ready to answer them in a way that reflects your own skills, strengths and ambitions.
+This is a great way to do it rather than pointing a finger at anyone else, even if the reason you left your last job was that the working conditions were miserable.
+You don’t want to come across as a complainer; you want to be someone who is excited for a new opportunity and a chance to stretch your professional wings.

 There are a handful of questions you can always count on to come up in a job interview: